 Today’s Career and Technical Centers (CTCs) operate as a school of choice designed for students who are seeking to enhance their educational program with a highly relevant career and technical experience connected directly to the real world of business and industry.
 Over 400 business and industry advisors review and update the educational programs annually.

 The CTCs prepare students for meaningful careers, whether they enter the workforce directly after high school graduation or upon earning a post-secondary degree through rigorous academics, technical knowledge and professional development.

 A Community of Learning

-Upper Bucks County Technical School UBCTS serves more than 700 students in grades 9–12 from the Palisades, Pennridge and Quakertown school districts.
-We offer 21 programs to secondary and adult students in the following areas of industry: Advanced Manufacturing, Agriculture, Arts & Communications, Construction, Health Sciences, Hospitality & Tourism, Law & Public Safety, and Transportation.
+Upper Bucks County Technical School UBCTS serves more than 850 students in grades 9–12 from the Palisades, Pennridge, and Quakertown school districts.
+We offer 22 programs to secondary students in the following areas of the industry: Advanced Manufacturing, Agriculture, Arts and Communications, Construction, Health Sciences, Hospitality and Tourism, Law and Public Safety, and Transportation.

 Middle Bucks Institute of Technology Middle Bucks Institute of Technology (MBIT) prepares both secondary and adult students for tomorrow’s emerging technologies by providing technical knowledge and skills to compete in a global marketplace and succeed in college.
 MBIT is a campus of Centennial, Central Bucks, Council Rock, and New Hope/Solebury School Districts with 22 different programs.